-“Our connection with the Santa Barbara wine world began about ten years ago and has grown stronger every year.
+“Our connection with the Santa Barbara wine world began about ten years ago and has grown stronger ever since.

-We fell in love with the beautiful countryside, the fascinating people, the amazing hospitality of ‘wine’ people, and of course the wonderful wine made in this magical region.
+We fell in love with the beautiful countryside, the amazing hospitality of ‘wine’ people and, of course, the wonderful wine made in this magical region.

 Our commitment to the area was sealed when we purchased Peake Ranch and decided we wanted to build a winery and a small house on the property.

 With respect to the sense of gratitude we feel, each year Peake Ranch will support a special cause.
 For our third vintage we have chosen The Santa Barbara Firefighters Alliance.
-Their mission is to support the firefighters in Santa Barbara City and County with an alliance to maximize efficiency and safety and to support the welfare of the firefighters. ”
+Their mission is to support the firefighters of Santa Barbara City and County with funds for much needed equipment in order to maximize effectivness and welfare.”

 Paul Lato is a Polish-born, Canadian-educated sommelier.
 After spending ten years in the Toronto restaurant trade, he decided to move to the Central Coast of California to dedicate himself to the production of high-end Pinot Noir, Chardonnay and Syrah.
-Now in his 16th year of winemaking, Lato’s aim has always been to convey a European sensibility in the wine while also unlocking the great potential of California vineyards.
+Now in his 16th year of winemaking, Paul’s aim has always been to convey a European sensibility in his wine while also unlocking the great potential of Californian vineyards.
 His wines are sold in the best restaurants in the United States, as well as Europe and Japan, and have garnered critical acclaim since the very beginning.